PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Manufacturing file

-Here you can find the Fusion link to the Planktoscope V2.6 Case file.
+Here you can find the Fusion link to the PlanktoScope V2.6 Case file.
 You will be able to download on every format you prefer.
 It is mostly the .dxf which is interesting to create the program on a CNC milling machine.
 The file .step will also help you to understand the depth of the various pocket and perform modification if you need.
 If you do not have the equipment and/or the knowledge do not hesitate to contact local suppliers and fablabs.